tomaszsluszniak/sanix_py/README.md

 # Sanix

-Python wrapper for getting measurements data from Sanix devices.
+Python wrapper for getting measurement data from Sanix devices.